 Tier certifications are nothing but the standardized approaches for defining uptime and data security of the data centers; it helps in measuring data center performances.
-[Basis the Tier level, businesses can expect availability of their hosted infrastructure.]
+[Basis the Tier level, businesses can expect the availability of their hosted infrastructure.]
 Here are the features and availability of data center level descriptions of tier certifications.

-Tier I: Non redundant capacity components
+Tier I: Non-redundant capacity components

-This is the basic category of certification, it has a single distribution path with no built in redundancy.
-A DC with a Tier I level cannot be a choice for hosting critical applications, though it can be an option for small business websites or for blog hosting, etc. for whom uptime isn’t a must have aspect.
+This is the basic category of certification, it has a single distribution path with no built-in redundancy.
+A DC with a Tier I level cannot be a choice for hosting critical applications, though it can be an option for small business websites or for blog hosting, etc. for whom uptime isn’t a must-have aspect.

 Tier II: Tier 1 + redundant capacity components

 It can meet or exceed all necessities of tier I certification; we can say it as an improved version of tier I certification.
 It features redundant capacity.
 Annual and occasional shutdowns are probable for maintenance work and due to some unplanned disruptions in critical environment.
-A Data Center or a Hosting provider that holds a certification for this tier level can be appropriate for medium sized businesses.
+A Data Center or a Hosting provider that holds a certification for this tier level can be appropriate for medium-sized businesses.